Hopkins County, TX Traffic Tickets

 Simply paying your fine for a traffic ticket means that you agree that you are “guilty” of the charge.
 If you are guilty, you must pay a monetary fine.
 Depending on the traffic ticket involved, the fine could be several hundred dollars.
-Hiring speeding ticket lawyer Todd E. Tkach to fight your traffic ticket could result in a dismissal of the charges.
+Hiring Todd E. Tkach to fight your traffic ticket could result in a dismissal of the charges.
 In that event, you don’t have to pay any fine!!
 Even if we can’t get the charge completely dismissed, we’ll aggressive negotiate with the prosecutor to reduce the fine amount and keep the charge off your record.

-Convictions of certain traffic citations can cost you “surcharges” imposed by the Texas Department of Public Safety.
+Convictions of certain traffic ticket citations can cost you surcharges imposed by the Texas Department of Public Safety.
 A yearly $100 surcharge is assessed for 6 Points on your driving record; with another $25 surcharge for each additional point.
 The surcharge continues to be assessed as long as the Points total 6 or more.
 Additionally, convictions for “no insurance” and “driving while license invalid” mandate a $750.00 surcharge each!
 Don’t risk being convicted of these traffic tickets.
-Call speeding ticket lawyer Todd E. Tkach now!
+Call Todd E. Tkach now!
 We’ll fight for a dismissal of these traffic tickets and the surcharges that accompany them.
 If we can’t obtain an outright dismissal, we’ll fight to get a dismissal through plea negotiations and keep the charges off your driving record.

 Convictions of traffic tickets can raise your automobile insurance rates.
 Many automobile insurance companies check your driving record before agreeing to insure you or renew your automobile insurance.
-Having “convictions” for traffic or speeding tickets on your driving record can cost you a lot of money.
+Having “convictions” for traffic ticket or speeding tickets on your driving record can cost you a lot of money.
 Your automobile insurance company may increase your insurance rates when you apply for new insurance or for a renewal of your existing insurance.
 Avoid paying increased insurance rates!
-Call speeding ticket lawyer Todd E. Tkach now to protect your driving record.
+Call Todd E. Tkach now to protect your driving record.

 Attorney Representation for All Class C Misdemeanors

 All traffic tickets, speeding tickets,code violations and other municipal tickets are “Class C” misdemeanors, according to the laws of the State of Texas.
-The lawyers with Todd E. Tkach, P.C. handle all types of Class “C” misdemeanors, as well as all other Penal Code violations.
+The attorneys with Todd E. Tkach, P.C. handle all types of Class “C” misdemeanors, as well as all other Penal Code violations.
 All Class C misdemeanors in the State of Texas are adjudicated in Municipal Courts and Justice of the Peace Courts.
 Although these are the lowest level of criminal courts in the State, some Class C misdemeanors can have significant and long-term effects.
 Attorney representation can become very important.
 For example, multiple convictions for disorderly conduct can be enhanced to Class B or Class A misdemeanors, which carry jail time in their range of punishment.
 A conviction for a charge of Class C assault/family violence can be enhanced and can prohibit you from owning or possessing a firearm.
-Don’t go-it-alone.
+Don’t “go-it-alone.”
 The long-term effects can be devastating.
-Call Todd E. Tkach to make sure your rights are protected!
+Call attorney Todd E. Tkach to make sure your rights are protected!

 Suspension or Revocation Help